Btoye/config/README.md

 * used chmod +x to enable execution of a custom script which is in the PATH
 * cat to output the contents of a file to the command line
 * chown {user} {dir} to take ownership of a directory removing the need for sudo

+### Issues remaining
+* multi-monitor scenario doesn't work too well
+* screen flickering occurs on all wayland distros, however this is limited to my own device